Below, we list the potential pros and cons of oil energy.

 Technology is well developed

-Is widely accessible worldwide
+Is widely accessible on a global scale

 Is a commodity

 Oil technology is used for some renewable energy equipment & products